ctlab/RECAST/README.md

-The purpose of these tools is to analyse metagenome time series by searching the common parts from one metagenome into another.
+**RECAST (Recipient intestinE Colonisation AnalysiS Tool)** is a tool for analysing metagenome time series and distinguish which reads of one metagenome sample are found in other samples.
 The implementation is based on [MetaCherchant](https://github.com/ivartb/metacherchant) source code.

 ## Table of contents